-Whether you’re an experienced host or new to the scene, you might be unsure about setting up an Airbnb cleaning fee for your listing.
-Cleaning fees help hosts get their rentals cleaned and ready before guests arrive for their stay.
+Whether you’re an experienced host or new to the scene, you might be unsure about setting up a fee for having your listing cleaned.
+Fees for cleaning services help hosts get their rentals cleaned and ready before guests arrive for their stay.
 It also protects the host from absorbing the cost of cleaning up after guests depart.

 Although it’s common to see the fee on listings, there are some things to consider to avoid scaring off potential guests.
 This article will cover the ins and outs of knowing what to charge and how it will affect your listing.

 This fee is a one-time fee charged to guests by hosts.
 It covers the costs of cleaning their rentals after the guests have checked out.
 Not all hosts charge cleaning fees, but many hosts do as it helps them to cover their cleaning costs.

 The cleaning fee is an extra charge that is added to the total booking fee.
 It does not form part of a security deposit, and cannot be returned after the booking concludes.
 The cleaning fees stay the same regardless of how many guests book a vacation rental and how long the stay is.
+It was designed to cover the costs of a cleaning service or the products to conduct the cleaning yourself.

 Airbnb cleaning fees help hosts account for the expenses required to clean and prepare their rentals for their next guests.
 While there is no policy in place, guests will expect your rental to cover basic cleaning chores for them.

 All-in-all, the cleaning service fee will generally cover the following:

 The Airbnb cleaning service cost is set by the host.
 A June 2022 NerdWallet analysis of 1,000 U.S. Airbnb reservations with check-in dates in 2022 or 2023 found that the median cleaning fee per listing for a one-night stay was $75.
 For larger properties or hosts who hire cleaning help, this cost can increase to approximately $105.